AI in Design & Marketing

 B2B buyers are cautious.
 They don’t act on emotion alone.
 They want proof, clarity, and confidence.
 A well-crafted video can:

-According to HubSpot, 70% of B2B buyers watch videos during the consideration phase, and 95% say video content has helped them make purchase decisions.
-The opportunity isn't just growing; it's already here.
+According to HubSpot, 70% of B2B buyers watch videos during the consideration phase, and 95% report that video content has helped them make informed purchase decisions.
+The opportunity isn’t just growing; it’s already here.

 Explainer Videos That Demystify the Product

-SaaS tools often have feature sets and integrations that are difficult to explain on a landing page or sales call.
-That's why the most effective B2B brands lead with concise, story-driven explainer videos.
+SaaS tools often have feature sets and integrations that are difficult to convey on a landing page or during a sales call.
+That’s why the most effective B2B brands lead with concise, story-driven explainer videos.

 Using tools like Clueso.io, marketers can turn product specs into animated walkthroughs, screen recordings, or avatar-delivered narratives that frame the buyer’s problem, walk through key features, and demonstrate real-world use cases.

 The implementation of AI technology enables this process to become much faster.
-A marketer no longer requires an animation studio to transform product one-pagers into launch-ready videos, including voiceover narration, branded visuals, and graphics during a few hours of production.
+A marketer no longer requires an animation studio to transform product one-pagers into launch-ready videos, complete with voiceover narration, branded visuals, and graphics, within a few hours of production.

 Testimonial and Case Study Videos That Build Trust

 In B2B, proof sells.
-People with the same characteristics as prospects need to hear from others who match their profile.
-Video testimonials present first-person accounts which establish trust beyond any presentation deck can achieve.
+People with similar characteristics to prospects need to hear from others who match their profile.
+Video testimonials present first-person accounts which establish trust beyond what any presentation deck can achieve.

-WebFX states that video testimonials boost conversion rates by 30% on average above standard text-based approaches.
+WebFX states that video testimonials boost conversion rates by an average of 30% above standard text-based approaches.
 The process of acquiring customer video recordings presents significant difficulties.
 The technology provides a solution to this problem.

 Product Demo Videos That Work 24/7

 The value of live demonstrations remains high, yet they require manual operation, which hinders their ability to scale across multiple time zones.
-Self-serve demo videos provide prospects with flexible engagement opportunities or testing integration requirements as an ops team.
-These demos help reduce the sales team's burden and pre-qualify prospects with visual clarity.
+Self-serve demo videos offer prospects flexible engagement opportunities and allow them to test integration requirements as an operations team.
+These demos help reduce the sales team’s burden and pre-qualify prospects with visual clarity.

 Sales Enablement Videos That Accelerate Deal Flow

-The B2B sales cycle is frequently delayed because of complicated processes, indecisive buyers, and unclear product information.
+The B2B sales cycle is frequently delayed due to complex processes, indecisive buyers, and unclear product information.
 Brief personalised video content inserted into email proposals or pitch decks helps customers resolve issues directly, which may lead to faster deal progression.

-The system can help generate short comparison videos addressing feature gaps or custom onboarding overviews based on the prospect's tech stack.
+The system can help generate short comparison videos that address feature gaps or provide custom onboarding overviews based on the prospect’s tech stack.

 Onboarding and Retention Videos That Scale Customer Success